saiba-tenpura/portfolio/content/blog/recreating-a-piece-of-personal-nostalgia.md

 ---
-title: Recreating a Trouble in Terrorist Town classic
+title: Recreating a piece of personal nostalgia
 cover: /blog/my-linux-journey.png
-description:
+description: How I recreated the "Nyan Gun" from Garry's Mod with Blender and Godot.
 created_at: 2022-08-01
 ---

 Draft:
 * Why this mod in particular?
   * Nostalgy. => Original mod.
+  * I like the MP7.
   * Unique and interesting mechanics of the gun.
   * My personal favorite weapon as traitor.
   * Learning opportunities: